 - a.
 Sports Qualification Forms white forms from nurse - c.
 Blue/White Parent Consent Forms - d.
-List of Students in my office by the end of the third day of tryouts

-APP 7/8TH GRADERS, on their third day of tryouts, let meknow - e.
-List of Student Names with emergency contact info by the end of day l - f.
+List of Students in my office by the end of the third day of tryouts APP 7/8TH GRADERS, on their third day of tryouts, let me know - e.
+List of Students Names w/ emergency contact info by the end of day 1 - f.
 Practice Schedule - h.
 Check Section XI for updated schedule and changes - i.
 Sport Standards, use Section XI website for information - i.
 Cutting, call me first - k.
 Rosters first and last name- turn in by the end of the first week of practice